 As required by federal law, the R.I.
-Department of Elementary and Secondary Education (RIDE) has established annual targets in both English and mathematics, based on the state tests, which were administered last October (testing material taught during the 2004-05 school year).
+Department of Elementary and Secondary Education (RIDE) has established annual targets in both English and mathematics, based on the state tests, which were administered in elementary and middle schools in October 2006 and in high schools in March 2007.
 RIDE has also established a target of 95 percent for the participation rate on the state tests.
-The school as a whole and students in each of eight student groups listed must meet the targets for the school to make Adequate Yearly Progress as defined by the federal No Child Left Behind Act..
+The school as a whole and students in each of eight student groups listed must meet the targets for the school to make Adequate Yearly Progress as defined by the federal No Child Left Behind Act.

-RIDE has also established a target of 90 percent for the school attendance rate.
+RIDE has also established a target of 90 percent for the attendance rate for elementary and middle schools and a target of 75.3 percent for the high-school graduation rate.

-Each school faces a total of 37 potential targets, though schools must meet targets only when student groups of 45 or more enrolled in the tested grades in the school:
+Each school faces a total of 37 potential targets, though schools must meet targets only when student groups of 45 or more are enrolled in the tested grades in the school:

 English Mathematics

 Score Participation Score Participation

+Schoolwide 1 1 1 1

+Asian 1 1 1 1

+Black 1 1 1 1

+Hispanic 1 1 1 1

+Native American 1 1 1 1

+White 1 1 1 1

+Students w/disabilities 1 1 1 1

+English-language learners 1 1 1 1

-Schoolwide Asian Black Hispanic Native American White Students with disabilities English-language learners Students living in poverty
+Students living in poverty 1 1 1 1

-9 9 9 9 = 36
+Total 9 9 9 9 = 36

-Plus: Attendance 1 = 37 targets
+Plus: Attendance/Graduation 1 = 37 targ

-Schools that substantially surpass the targets are classified as "high performing."

-All other schools meeting the targets are classified as "moderately performing."

-All schools that miss targets are classified as making "insufficient progress" except that schools missing up to three targets may be classified as high performing or moderately performing "with caution" for one year only.

-Schools that have attained exceptionally high scores or that have made significant progress are designated as "commended schools."
+- Schools that substantially surpass the targets are classified as "high performing." - All other schools meeting the targets are classified as "moderately performing." - All schools that miss targets are classified as making "insufficient progress" except that schools missing up to three targets may be classified as high performing or moderately performing "with caution" for one year only. - Schools that have attained exceptionally high scores or that have made significant progress are designated as "commended schools."